BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Aristotle insists that some actions that people choose to do are so bad that no plea of compulsion could excuse us
 - Hedonism is false
 - Aristotle differs between bad and good pleasures
+- Aristotle regard external, non-moral goods (health, physical safety, freedom from pain, etc.) as components of happiness that are not infallibly secured by virtue